wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Graphing Widget now uses ChartFX, a high performance graphing library
 - Fix decimal digit formatting with large numbers
 - Size and position can now be set separately in the Shuffleboard API
+- Analog Input can now be viewed with a Text Widget

 SmartDashboard
 --------------